SarahMcNelis/Multi-Paradigm-Programming/README.md

 ## Credit

 For this project I relied on my lecturer's notes, lectures and continuous assessment assignments.
 I built on content and concepts from these lectures and assignments to create my shop simulation.
-I also did research which I references in my report.pdf.
+I also did research which I referenced in my report.pdf.

 <br>

 ## Conclusion

 I feel this project helped me learn about different programming paradigms.
-It also got me to think about what the best way to write certain programmes might be and in what language.
+It also got me to think about what the best way to write certain programmes and in what language.
 Through the completion of this project I have displayed skills for writing in c, python procedural and python oop.
-I have also shown my ability to research and develop a project from scratch.
+I have also shown my ability to research and develop a project from start to finish.

 <br>